fiblit/petulant-robot-OS-4061/stylesheet.md

 &nbsp;

 ### Functions/Classes ###
-One argument per line in the header of a function.
+One argument per line in the header of a function, for large argument functions.

 Example: